Dyrhoi/antd-forge/README.md

 - **Repetitive patterns** - Connecting form filters to data queries requires the same boilerplate every time
 - **Schema validation** - Integrating modern schema validators (Zod, Valibot, ArkType) with Ant Design forms isn't straightforward

-`antd-crux` aims to fill these gaps with a small set of focused hooks that make Ant Design more type-safe and reduce the boilerplate for common patterns.
+`antd-forge` aims to fill these gaps with a small set of focused hooks that make Ant Design more type-safe and reduce the boilerplate for common patterns.

 Somewhat inspired by [refine.dev](https://refine.dev/), but with a slimmer footprint and no framework lock-in.
 Just hooks you can drop into existing Ant Design projects.